-How is the 2022 trip planning coming on?
-If you are planning a trip across Spain in 2022 then this post of my favourite things to do in Tarragona might be of interest to you.
+If you are visiting Spain this summer then this post of how to spend a day in Tarragona might be of interest to you.
 RENFE’s high speed trains AVE offer a comfortable alternative to taking the plane or car when it comes to travelling across Spain.
 PS Checkout my brand new post of the cheapest ways to travel Europe using the train.

 To help give you an idea of what you can discover on a short ‘train trip’ across Spain, I embarked a fortnight ago on a 5 day whirlwind road trip across Spain by train.
 I started the trip at the lesser known Roman era port city of Tarragona before then taking the AVE train to Zaragoza ( checkout my guide to Zaragoza on a budget ), to the capital Madrid ( here’s my guide to Madrid on a budget )and then finishing in the Moorish gem, Seville. ( Here’s the guide to Seville on a budget )It was a pretty hectic trip but you would be surprised at what you can fit in, even with 24 hours in each city.
 To help give you an idea, I am going to share with you a series of 24 hour guides to each city.In this post I am outline all the best things to do in Tarragona.
 Just an hour by train from Barcelona, the city is a perfect day trip away and warrants an overnight stay.